DSD-DBS/elk/plugins/bug-report/README.md

 To check if dependencies are solved, install ELK from the ZIP once.
 The Eclipse wizard will indicate missing dependencies during installation.

+### Checklist
+[ ] Setup local ELK build with Maven
+[ ] Import ELK source into Capella Studio
+[ ] Define Capella + ELK Target
+[ ] Define debug configuration for Capella 7.0.0
+[ ] Meet all ELK requirements in Capella 7.0.0
+[ ] Place a breakpoint in GmfDiagramLayoutConnector.java
+[ ] Validate that the process is halted at the breakpoint

 ## Bug list
 ### No labels handled on nodes and edges (partially solved)